kayeneii/Orbital-Congestion/README.md

 # 🛰️Orbital Congestion Report

-This report is the result of a team effort to enhance space situational awareness (SSA) using open data during the Women in Data Datathon August 14-15, 2025.
+This report is the result of a team effort to enhance space situational awareness (SSA) using open data during the Women in Data Space Aware Datathon August 14-September 15, 2025.
+We conducted an analysis of satellites and debris in Low Earth Orbit (LEO) using data from the Unified Data Library (UDL) Elset, CelesTrak and SatCat.
+By combining multiple open datasets, we provide a clearer picture of the orbital environment, highlight altitude hotspots, quantify debris risks, and assess the growing role of Starlink satellites.

 ## Contributors
 **Veronica Luisana Polk:** Data analyst with a background and masters in Agribusiness